 A dozen years ago, I wrote a book called Fighting for Love in the Century of Extinction.
 At that time, the first studies were just coming out forecasting species loss from climate change at a third to half of the creatures that live with us in this world.
 I needed to confront, to feel, the meaning of this modern day flood unleashed not by God, but by humans.

-One chapter considers a civilization-challenging scenario arising from all this loss: massive pest and disease outbreaks ravaging our global farming monocultures, with no store of biodiversity remaining to provide the seeds to save us.
+One chapter considers a worse-case scenario arising from all this loss: massive pest and disease outbreaks ravaging our global farming monocultures, with no store of biodiversity remaining to provide the seeds to save us.
 An Irish potato famine writ large, on to a world-wide scale.
 That famine left a profound mark on history through the Irish diaspora.
-And yet, it came and went.
+And yet, it came and it went.
 Climate-induced global famine possible?
 Yes.
 Likely at 2 degrees Celsius?
 No.

 Imagine a Finer Future

 I have had enough recent conversations to know that Franzen speaks for an increasing number of grown-ups in climate despair, who can no longer see a way through to stabilizing the climate.
 But this is not grounded in what science tells us about climate change, or what markets are telling us about climate solutions.
 Absorbing apocalyptic visions served up daily on our news feeds, it has become easier for many to imagine billions of people homeless and human civilization in ruins then it is a world rewired with clean energy.